atetz/integration-sandbox/README.md

 - rate limiting

 ## example flow
-Mocking an transport order flow from a TMS to a Carrier via a visibility platform.
+Mocking an transport order flow from a TMS to a Carrier via a broker / visibility platform.

 1. To trigger the process a controller will receive an event: